“Get A Leg Up” Award

 · Share your vision of your work and where you are going.
 What are you communicating?
 What group are you reaching?
 What are you investigating?
 Try not to duplicate information you give in the bio or project description.

-· The artist biography provides information that might not be found elsewhere in the application, such as where the applicant was born or grew up impacts your, details about your training or work process, career development, etc. 100 Words Max.
+· The artist biography provides information that might not be found elsewhere in the application, such as where the applicant was born, details about your training or work process, career development, etc.

 · Submit a direct Link from your website to the Award from field.